tommasosettimi/audioDSPalgorithms/README.md

 ### FaustDSPfiles

 A library of DSP algorithms (.dsp files) in Faust, a domain-specific purely functional programming language for implementing signal processing algorithms in the form of libraries, audio plug-ins, or standalone applications.
 The full documentation of this library will be uploaded soon.
-The library include the following audio DSP plugins:
+The library include the following audio DSP plugins: DifferentOfZeroTS, PhasorSignAlternatorTS, PhasorTS, RMSBlockSumTS, SampleCounterTS, SampleHoldTS, SummingBlockSumTS, ZeroCrossingToggleReverseTS, ZeroCrossingToggleStereoTS, ZeroCrossingToggleX3TS.

 ### SuperColliderCodes

 A library of .scd files for SuperCollider (SC), an environment and programming language for real-time audio synthesis and algorithmic composition.
 The full documentation of this library will be uploaded soon.
-The library include the following audio DSP functions:
+The library include the following audio DSP codes: average_function_language, evolvingBitwiseDistortion, median_absolute_deviation, pitchTrack.